jeffreykegler/personal/timeline.md

 <!--
 pp. 4-6.
 -->
-# 1952: Grace Hopper use the term "compiler"
+# 1952: Grace Hopper uses the term "compiler"

 Grace Hopper writes a linker-loader.
 [She calls it a "compiler"](https://en.wikipedia.org/wiki/History_of_compiler_construction#First_compilers").
 Hopper seems to be the first person to use this term for a computer program.

-# Term: "compiler"
+# Term: "compiler" 1

 Hopper used the term
 "compiler" in the meaning it had at the time: